Chapter 1 : Unforgivable

 They watched the Lynx dissolve into wisps of silver.
 She was still holding Fred and George’s hands… they’d been dancing.

 Screams erupted everywhere as reality came crashing down.
-How foolish they were to think they’d be granted this small pocket of happiness in the midst of a war.
+How foolish they were to think they’d be granted this snapshot of happiness in the midst of a war.

-Ginny’s eyes soaked in the horror rapidly seeping through the crowded dance floor.
+Ginny blinked as horror rapidly seeped through the crowded dance floor.
 Witches and wizards everywhere disapparated in fear, scrambling over one another like flight animals fleeing desperately from those in pursuit of them.

 The protective spells around the Burrow had shattered.
 They were no longer safe.